Our Lady of Tinos: Church design

-The church was designed by the architect from Tinos, Efstratios Kalonaris in the Renaissance style and was inaugurated in 1830.
+The church was designed by Efstratios Kalonaris, an architect from Tinos, in the Renaissance Revival style.
+It is a three-aisled domed basilica, with the transepts separated by arcades with imposing marble columns, with an ornately carved and gilded altar.
+The facade has two superimposed rows of arches, decorated in the neoclassical style, a bell tower, and two flights of stairs that lead to the main entrance.
+The church was inaugurated in 1830.
 Since then it constitutes the major Christian pilgrimage in Greece, akin to Lourdes in France or Fatima in Portugal.
 The church receives a vast number of donations in silver and gold votives each year; these are auctioned and used for charities.

-The church is officially dedicated to the Annunciation of the Virgin Mary.
-The major feast of the church, however, is on 15 August when the Dormition of the Virgin Mary (Theotokos) is commemorated by the Greek Orthodox Church, following the strong tradition of the Aegean Islands where the Dormition is grandly celebrated in mid-August as the principal summer feast.